Watch our on-demand webcast to explore this topic further.

-• Imposing technology-centric as opposed to customer-centric solutions: Industrial and B2B organizations often engage in “arms races” with peers to create tools and services like online calculators and benchmarking tools.
-While these solutions demonstrate technical prowess, they don’t help customers solve their fundamental problems or fulfill their “jobs to be done,”2 which is the underlying reason they choose one product or company over another.
-This “‘technology-out”’ mindset is culturally congenial to the ways of thinking and operating of industrials – and is prevalent in organizations that lack alignment between IT and business.
+• Imposing technology-centric as opposed to customer-centric solutions: Industrial and B2B organizations often engage in “arms races” with competitors to create tools and services like online calculators and benchmarking tools.
+While these kinds of digital offerings demonstrate technical prowess, they don’t help customers solve problems or fulfill their “jobs to be done,”– which are the underlying problems they aim to solve and the reason they choose one product or company over another.
+This is most common in organizations where digital transformation lacks alignment between IT and business leadership on priorities.
+Industrials are especially vulnerable to this error because it is culturally congenial to their ways of thinking and operating.

 • Creating separate digital solutions within functional silos: Digital, by definition, is a horizontal capability – it should cross traditional organizational boundaries and permeate a business’s entire operating model.
-Yet many industrials are organized around functional power centers and potentially misaligned incentives that can discourage the collaborations that are necessary to optimize digital solutions and encourage siloed digital solutions.
-The marketing department, for example, experiments with social media, but sales and branch operations remain stubbornly analog; though new software provides greater visibility in order-tracking, sales reps fail to promote it with their customers.
-To succeed, digital efforts must be coordinated across the organization and across functions.
+Yet many industrials are organized around functional power centers and potentially misaligned incentives that can discourage the collaborations that are necessary to optimize digital solutions.
+Examples we often see include marketing experiments with social media, but sales and branch operations remain stubbornly analog; or, new software that provides greater visibility in order-tracking, but sales reps fail to promote it to customers.
+To succeed, digital efforts must be coordinated across all functions in the organization.

 At its root, each of these blockers turns on the failure to align a company’s digital transformation efforts with its overall strategy and goals.
-Companies can avoid these blockers by changing their way of thinking from one that is primarily “initiatives-driven” to one that is “outcomes-driven.”
-The first area of focus for digital change should be on the concrete results that leaders want.
+To avoid them, companies must change their way of thinking from one that is primarily initiatives-driven to one that is outcomes-driven.
+The first area of focus for digital change should be on the concrete results that leaders want it to achieve.